matn7/CS-Notes/src/main/java/spring/SPRING-5.md

     - Use private variables with getters and setters only when you need them.
     - Use abstract base class.
 - Liskov substitution principle:
-    - Objects in program would be replaceable with instances of their subtypes WITHOUT altering the correctness of the program.
+    - Objects in a program would be replaceable with instances of their subtypes WITHOUT altering the correctness of the program.
     - Violations will often fail the **Is a** test.
     - A Square **Is a** Rectangle.